 Clicking the Bulk assignment wizard allows for rapid key assignments.
 Select the left stick, click on the wizard and a window pops up waiting for you to press the key which corresponds to left movement.
 In this case it is the left arrow key.
 Press the key and it is assigned.

 Simply continue in this manner until the desired controller movement is mapped to the correct key.
-In the example below, I now have the basic movements.

 The example above is a very simple one but illustrates how quickly and easily a working profile can be created.
 Other notable features of Joytokey include:

 - Multiple key assignments